 Currently enrolled students may add courses, drop courses, or change sections before classes begin by contacting their program advisors.
-After classes begin, all students may change their schedules by obtaining course schedule change forms available from the Office of Admissions and Records, instructors and/or department chairs.
-The completed forms must be submitted to the Office of Admissions and Records by the deadline published in the TSTC college calendar.
+After classes begin, all students may change their schedules by obtaining course schedule change forms available from the Office of the Registrar, instructors and/or department chairs.
+The completed forms must be submitted to the Office of the Registrar by the deadline published in the TSTC college calendar.
 Changes are effective only when this process has been completed.